mariodim/perfchain/README.md

 Scripts 2) and 3) implement the concept of non-product-form queueing networks, specifically utilizing the Decomposition Algorithm.
 This approach is based on the principle of dividing a large system (the queue of nodes) into smaller subsystems that can be analyzed independently.

-Moreover, in the same colab environment is present a final section with main commands to interact with Open5GS and UERANSIM plus instructions for generating emualted 5G traffic.
+Moreover, in the same colab environment, there is a last (commented) section containing principal commands to interact with Open5GS and UERANSIM, and instructions for generating emulated 5G traffic.

 [1] Open5GS.org